Chances are if you follow social media and use LinkedIn to connect with professionals in…

 - Capitalize on your background photo – there is a lot of great social media real estate in your background photo section.
 Capitalize on this space by creating an engaging photo (you can find a number of templates on the free tool Canva) or use a company-branded cover photo.

 - Include your ideal client in your headline – The headline that appears right below your name is not reserved for your job title, but rather, you can use this section to outline how it is you serve your ideal community.
-Stuck for what to say?
+Stuck on what to say?
 Use this template – “I help…… do this….. by providing……” Don’t worry, your job title will still come up in search results as it appears in your Work Experience section

 - Include your contact information – The goal of your LinkedIn interactions is to find a way to move the conversation off of LinkedIn and into your business world, so ensure your contact information is up-to-date to give your connections a clear path to follow should they wish to further their relationship with you.

-- Include keywords in your About section – Similar to your headline, ensure your About section includes both your ideal client, and keywords your ideal client would use to try to find someone like you.
-If you are a paper clip saleman, ensure your ideal client (administrative assistants, executive assistants, educators) appear in your About section, alongside works like “paper clips, organization, file management”, etc. You get the drift.
+- Include keywords in your About section – Similar to your headline, ensure your About section includes both your ideal client and keywords your ideal client would use to try to find someone like you.
+If you are a paper clip salesman, ensure your ideal client (administrative assistants, executive assistants, educators) appear in your About section, alongside works like “paper clips, organization, file management”, etc. You get the drift.

-- Complete your current Work Experience role – the Work Experience section is another place for you to highlight how your product or service helps your ideal community and client.
+- Complete your current Work Experience role – The Work Experience section is another place for you to highlight how your product or service helps your ideal community and client.
 This area is the one that most mimics the traditional resume, where you can outline your responsibilities bullet by bullet.

 - Fill out your Featured Section – The Featured Section lies right below your About section.
-At the time of this blog writing, not everyone has a Featured Section (as you engage on the platform, you may find it just appears one day…) This is a GREAT place to highlight documents, links to external resources, your YouTube channel, your LinkedIn articles and posts, etc.
+At the time of this blog writing, not everyone has a Featured Section (as you engage on the platform, you may find it just appears one day…) This is a GREAT place to highlight documents, links to external resources, your YouTube channel, your LinkedIn articles, newsletters and posts, etc.

 RELATED – 5 Platforms for Inbound Marketing